marxin/texi2rst-generated/sphinx/share/md.rst

     Any register accessible as ``rh`` : ``a``, ``b``, ``c``, and ``d``.

-  .. only:: gccint

   ``l``
     Any register that can be used as the index in a base+index memory
     access: that is, any general register except the stack pointer.

   ``a``
     The ``a`` register.